Revocable Living Trusts

-The estate planning alternative to avoid the hassle and cost of probate.
+The estate planning alternative to avoid the hassle & cost of probate

-When most people think about estate planning, they think about wills, probate, and fees.
-But what many people don’t know is that there is an easier, less costly way to plan their estate and provide for their family where they are in control, not a judge.
-The initial cost of a will is cheaper than that of a living trust – the savings comes after your passing.
-The national average cost of probate is 4% of the estate and, on average, takes 18 months from start to finish.
-Avoid these delays and costs, and remain in control of your estate by forming a revocable living trust with Anderson.
+When most people think about estate planning, wills, probate, and legal fees and complexity come to mind.
+What many don’t know is that there is an easier, less costly way to plan their estates and provide for their families.
+Revocable living trusts put you in control, not a judge or even a third party.
+While the initial cost of a will is less than that of a living trust, the savings come after your passing.
+The national average cost of probate is 4% of the estate and, on average, takes 18 months from start to finish throughout a lengthy court proceeding.
+Help your loved ones avoid these delays and costs while remaining in control of your estate during your lifetime by forming a revocable living trust with Anderson.

 Living Trust Vs. Will

 A living trust, once signed, notarized, and funded, is a legally binding document that guarantees your plan for your estate will be executed as you wish.
 This is the confidence that a will cannot provide because, even though it is a legal document, it is subject to probate, where it is scrutinized and can be threatened.